 As well as traditional public toilet blocks, the public are able to access other Council facilities, including leisure centres and libraries, together with privately available toilets, in restaurants, supermarkets and public houses.

-Thank you to those who took part in the Toilet Survey survey.
-The information that we have received will be used to inform the Monmouthshire Local Toilet Strategy.
+A public opinion survey took place from 19th December 2018 to 11th January 2019.
+Thank you to those who took part in the public survey.
+The info from this survey will be used to inform the Monmouthshire Local Toilet Strategy.

 A mapping exercise has also taken place of the toilets in Monmouthshire, the link below lists all the toilets in Monmouthshire.